openturns/otfmi/doc/demo_persalys/use_persalys.rst

 We consider the following laws for the input variables:

 * sun incidence angle: normal law :math:`\mathcal{N}(30, 3)`.
 It corresponds to a fixed time in the day (with the sun incidence angle varying slightly around its nominal value).
-* sun radiation: truncated normal law :math:`\mathcal{N}(70, 50)`.
+* sun radiation: normal law :math:`\mathcal{N}(70, 50)` truncated at 0.
 It corresponds to a standard sunlight, varying depending on the weather.
 * atmospheric temperature: normal law :math:`\mathcal{N}(300, 10)`.
 It corresponds to variations depending on the season.

 .. image:: /_static/demo_persalys/probabilistic_model.png